Azure/helm-charts/wordpress/README.md

 # Prerequisites

-You'll the following before you can install this chart:
+You will need the following before you can install this chart:

 - Kubernetes 1.7+ with RBAC turned on and beta APIs enabled
 - [Service Catalog](https://github.com/kubernetes-incubator/service-catalog) installed
 - The [Azure Service Broker](https://github.com/Azure/azure-service-broker) installed
-- PV Provisioner support in the underlying infrastructure
+- Support for persistent volumes in the underlying infrastructure

 Please see the [prerequisities document](../docs/prerequisities/README.md) for details on how to install everything.